hazelcast/hazelcast-reference-manual/src/JCache-ICache.md

     .propertiesByLocation( configFile );
 ```

-You can set this on the command line.
+You can set this on the command line:

 ```plain
 -Dmy-placeholder=classpath:my-configs/scoped-hazelcast.xml